Everything you need to know to make the most of your car’s warranty.

 Generally, powertrain warranties last longer than bumper-to-bumper warranties with coverage ranging from 4 years/50,000 miles to 10 years/100,000 miles.
 Some car manufacturers such as Volkswagen combine comprehensive and powertrain coverage into a single warranty, whereas other manufacturers might offer powertrain coverage as an additional add-on warranty.

 Though the powertrain is less likely to breakdown than other components on your vehicle (which is why the length of coverage is longer for powertrain warranties), the cost of repair is often much higher.
-For example, the average cost for a transmission replacement is between $4,931 and $5,107.
+For example, the average cost for a transmission replacement is between $4,931 and $5,107, according to RepairPal.

 In addition to bumper-to-bumper and powertrain coverage, your manufacturer’s warranty may also mention protection for corrosion perforation, replacement parts, accessories, seat belts, and emissions control systems.
 Terms vary widely across brands and contracts, so it’s best to check your vehicle’s specific warranty.